Find information about coronavirus and breast cancer surgery.

 Learn more about insurance issues related to mastectomy and breast reconstruction.

-Sometimes, there are programs that offer help with local or long-distance transportation and lodging.
+Sometimes, there are programs that help with local or long-distance transportation and lodging.
 Some also offer transportation and lodging for a friend or family member going with you.
-Learn more about these programs.

 There are also programs to help you with child care and elder care costs.

 Learn more about transportation, lodging, child care and elder care assistance programs.

 Susan G. Komen®’s Breast Care Helpline: 1-877 GO KOMEN (1-877-465-6636)

 Calls to our Breast Care Helpline are answered by a trained and caring staff member Monday through Friday from 9:00 a.m. to 10:00 p.m.
 ET.
 Our helpline provides free, professional support services to anyone who has questions or concerns about breast cancer, including people diagnosed with breast cancer and their families.